Ramana Maharshi: Arunachala (1899–1922)

-In an appendix to Self realisation Narasimha wrote that in 1912, while in the company of disciples, Ramana Maharshi had an epileptic seizure, in which his vision was suddenly impaired three times by a "white bright curtain" which covered a part of his vision.
-At the third instance his vision was shut out completely, while his "head was swimming", and he felt his heart stop beating and his breathing seizing, while his skin turned blue, as if he was dead.
-This lasted for about ten or fifteen minutes, whereafter "a shock passed suddenly through the body", and his blood circulation and his respiration returned.
-In response to "strange accounts" about this event, he later said that it was a seizure, which he used to have occasionally, and did not bring on himself.
+In an appendix to Self realisation, Narasimha wrote that in 1912, while in the company of disciples, Ramana Maharshi had an epileptic seizure, in which his vision was suddenly impaired three times by a "white bright curtain" which covered a part of his vision.
+On the third instance, his vision was completely shut out, while his "head was swimming", and he felt his heart stop beating and his breathing seize.
+His skin turned blue, as if he was dead.
+This lasted for about ten or fifteen minutes, after which "a shock passed suddenly through the body", and his blood circulation and his respiration returned.
+In response to "strange accounts" about this event, Ramana Maharshi later explained that it was a seizure, which he used to have occasionally, and that he did not bring it on himself.
 According to Osborne, it "marked the final completion of Sri Bhagavan's return to full outer normality".

-In 1916 his mother Alagammal and younger brother Nagasundaram joined Ramana Maharshi at Tiruvannamalai and followed him when he moved to the larger Skandashram Cave, where Bhagavan lived until the end of 1922.
+In 1916, his mother Alagammal and younger brother Nagasundaram joined Ramana Maharshi at Tiruvannamalai and followed him when he moved to the larger Skandashram Cave, where Bhagavan lived until the end of 1922.
 His mother took up the life of a sannyasin and Ramana Maharshi began to give her intense, personal instruction, while she took charge of the Ashram kitchen.
-Ramana Maharshi's younger brother, Nagasundaram, then became a sannyasi, assuming the name Niranjanananda, becoming known as Chinnaswami (the younger Swami).
+Ramana Maharshi's younger brother, Nagasundaram, also became a sannyasi, assuming the name Niranjanananda and becoming known as Chinnaswami (the younger Swami).

 During this period, Ramana Maharshi composed The Five Hymns to Arunachala, his magnum opus in devotional lyric poetry.
 The first hymn is Akshara Mana Malai.
 It was composed in Tamil in response to the request of a devotee for a song to be sung while wandering in the town for alms.
-The Marital Garland tells in glowing symbolism of the love and union between the human soul and God, expressing the attitude of the soul that still aspires.
+The Akshara Mana Malai (Marital Garland of Letters) tells, in glowing symbolism, of the love and union between the human soul and God, expressing the attitude of the soul that still aspires.